Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Constraint-aware Break-even (RQ2)

-In summary, the above results show that host processor IOPS capacity is the primary lever for shrinking the break-even interval, while latency constraints have a comparatively modest effect.
-Raising the host budget moves the system out of the host-limited regime, immediately lowering the SSD term and driving large, monotonic reductions in the break-even intervals, especially at small blocks where the device can sustain high IOPS.
-By contrast, tightening or relaxing the tail target changes the admissible utilization but typically shifts the bars far less.
-This asymmetry reinforces the case for using the GPU as the I/O engine: its higher IOPS capacity keeps operation away from the host ceiling and, paired with Storage-Next SSD's IOPS scalability, consistently pulls the break-even interval into the few-seconds regime.
+In summary, host processor IOPS capacity is the dominant factor in reducing the break-even interval, whereas latency constraints play a minor role.
+Increasing the host budget moves the system out of the host-limited regime, lowering the SSD term and producing large, steady gains, especially at small block sizes where devices sustain high IOPS.
+In contrast, adjusting the tail-latency target changes utilization only slightly.
+This asymmetry underscores the value of GPUs as I/O engines: their higher IOPS capacity, combined with Storage-Next SSD scalability, consistently drives the break-even interval into the few-seconds regime.